-Annex F - Global Domains Division - Consensus Policy Implementation Framework (Draft)
+Annex J - Global Domains Division - Consensus Policy Implementation Framework (Updated May 2015)

-Develop education and outreach materials GDD staff GDD staff will coordinate with Communications create any materials needed for socializing the policy changes across the contracted parties and general internet community.
-Items include webinars, FAQs, online documentation, service/compliance requests, etc. Conduct outreach GDD staff GDD staff will schedule a series of webinars to educate affected stakeholders on the pending policy changes (if needed).
-Send reminder notices GDD staff Reminder notices about the upcoming Policy Effective Date should be sent to contracted parties 30 days before the effective date and on the effective date.
-Deploy Consensus Policy change GDD staff This represents a milestone rather than a task.
-The draft implementation plan, any requirements docs, and/or AtTask project plans should contain a detailed schedule of sub-tasks and details associated with its execution.
-SUPPORT Initiate Compliance monitoring & enforcement based on PED Compliance This marks the formal opening of the Policy Effective Date.
+service ANALYZE AND Solicit additional GDD staff If the final policy language and/or proposed service is materially changed following the DESIGN public comments, initial public comment period, the GDD staff will seek public comments on the updated if required language/service before it is implemented.
+ANALYZE AND Complete policy GDD staff, Once all relevant staff, service providers and the IRT have reviewed the final policy DESIGN language and/or in language/service, the final product should be announced to the public and to relevant new service consultation stakeholders. with IRT ANALYZE AND Establish Policy GDD staff, Define a reasonable date in which contracted parties can implement changes to DESIGN Effective Date in become compliant with the intent of the Consensus Policy. consultation with IRT Announce Policy GDD staff A proposed policy effective should already have been scheduled/published, but this Effective Date marks the formal milestone.
+Formal legal notice, as required under the Registry and Registrar Accreditation Agreements, should be provided to contracted parties.
+Agreements, should be provided to contracted parties.
+Notice should be emailed to the contracted parties and posted on the ICANN website in the "consensus policies" section.
+Develop GDD staff GDD staff will coordinate with Communications to create any materials needed for education and socializing the policy changes across the contracted parties and general internet outreach community.
+Items include webinars, FAQs, online documentation, service/compliance materials requests, etc. Conduct outreach GDD staff GDD staff will schedule a series of webinars to educate affected stakeholders on the pending policy changes (if needed).
+Send reminder GDD staff Reminder notices about the upcoming Policy Effective Date should be sent to notices contracted parties 30 days before the effective date and on the effective date.
+Deploy Consensus GDD staff This represents a milestone rather than a task.
+The draft implementation plan, any Policy change requirements docs, and/or AtTask project plans should contain a detailed schedule of sub-tasks and details associated with its execution.
+SUPPORT AND REVIEW Initiate Compliance monitoring & enforcement based on PED Compliance This marks the formal commencement of enforcement of the new Consensus Policy.
 Contractual Compliance should be fully prepared to respond to any enforcement activities and able to take a proactive approach to monitoring for compliance.
-SUPPORT Continuous improvement & measure of policy effectiveness All Measurement of the Consensus Policy effectiveness is important to understand if the policy changes met the objectives defined by the GNSO.
+SUPPORT AND REVIEW Continuous improvement & measure of policy effectiveness All Measurement of the Consensus Policy effectiveness is important to understand if the policy changes met the objectives defined by the GNSO.
 A series of metrics should be defined and created to measure the policy as required across the contracted parties or ICANN services.
+SUPPORT AND REVIEW Formal review (if applicable) GDD staff, Policy staff If a Consensus Policy has a scheduled formal staff review following its effective date, or if the GNSO Council or ICANN Board calls for a formal review, GDD and/or Policy staff will initiate this process.
 SUPPORT Policy status report Compliance, GNSO Policy Staff Compliance and GNSO Policy Staff should provide a report to the GNSO Council when there is sufficient data and there has been adequate time to highlight the impact of the policy recommendations, which could serve as the basis for further review and/or revisions to the policy recommendations if deemed appropriate.